Guilospanck/nvim/README.md

 > [!NOTE]
 > There's a `omarchy` branch that is supposed to be used with `Omarchy` (due to themes and whatnot).
 Other than that, just use code from `master`.

-> [!NOTE]
-> Most of the commands shortcuts here uses keybinds for macOS that were defined using Alacritty terminal.
-Check the [dotfiles](https://github.com/Guilospanck/dotfiles) for more.

 ## How it looks

 ![alt text](img/nvim.png)